Home

 The Cesarini set their residence at Genzano and did not care much about a small Colonna palace at Lanuvio, but they rebuilt Collegiata di S. Maria Maggiore, the only church inside the walls; the façade was redesigned in 1675 and the bell tower was built in 1680 (and repaired in 1714 after it was damaged by lightning).

-In 1675, when Collegiata di S. Maria Maggiore was being redesigned, Giovanni Battista Gaulli was working on the ceiling of il Gesù, his masterpiece, but he accepted a minor commission by the Cesarini and he painted the wall of a chapel behind a wooden crucifix.
+In 1675, when Collegiata di S. Maria Maggiore was being redesigned, Giovanni Battista Gaulli was working at the ceiling of il Gesù, his masterpiece, but he accepted a minor commission by the Cesarini and he painted the wall of a chapel behind a wooden crucifix.
 He portrayed Mary and two other women as if the crucifix was part of the painting.
-The combination of different art forms and materials in the decoration of chapels was typical of that period (you may wish to see three chapels designed by Gian Lorenzo Bernini).
+The combination of different art forms and materials in the decoration of chapels was typical of that period.

 Coats of arms of the Cesarini at the entrance to the town (left) and on the façade of Collegiata di S. Maria Maggiore (right)